 Some people who received the vaccinations have said they were tired for a day or two, their arm itched on the spot where they were infected, and/or they had minor flu-like symptoms for a couple of days.

 I heard the COVID-19 vaccine isn’t really a vaccine.
 Is this true?

 That is not true.

 When germs, such as bacteria or viruses, invade the body, they attack and multiply.
 This invasion, called an infection, is what causes illness.
 Vaccines are used to fight a wide variety of illnesses.
 There are also a variety of types of vaccines.
 The Flu vaccine is a different type of vaccine than the vaccine used for Chickenpox which is different from the type used to fight Shingles.
 The mRNA type vaccine used by Pfizer and Moderna to fight the COVID-19 virus is yet another type of vaccine.
 Johnson & Johnson uses another type of vaccine called a vector vaccine.

 It is important to know that types of vaccines may vary, but their function is the same; fight illness.

-What is different about the Delta Variant of COVID?
+What is different about the Delta And Omicron Variants of COVID?

 Viruses are known for mutating into more virulent forms.
-So far, the Delta variant causes more infections and spreads faster than early forms of the COVID-19 virus.
-Several studies showed that those who got sick with the Delta variant were more likely to be hospitalized than patients infected with Alpha or the original virus strains.
+The Delta variant causes more infections and spreads faster than early forms of the COVID-19 virus.
+Several studies showed that those who got sick with the Delta variant were more likely to be hospitalized than patients infected with Alpha, Lambda, or the original virus strains.